dengel29/dngl/src/content/blog/animated-grid.md

 ## The key to a nice-looking animated grid

-One thing I took for granted is that when a row or column shrinks or grows, if the other rows and columns don't also change in shape, the **entire grid** will change.
+One thing I took for granted is that when a row or column shrinks or grows, if the other rows and columns don't also change in size accordingly, the **entire grid** will change.
 For some cases this might be fine, but the reason the animated Mondrian looks good is because the grid container is always the same width and height, and only the cells within it are shrinking or growing.

 ## Setting up our grid and variables with `calc()`

 `calc()` makes this really easy to do this.
 I won't re-write all the code here, but I'll give a brief explanation of the math behind it.

 Save the maximum width and heights of your intended grid into CSS variables, I called mine `--max-h` and `--max-w`.
-So something like
+So something like the following:

 ```css
 .grid {